takigama/glinet_ar150_gps_daughterboard/README.md

 and was fairly impressed with the results.

-Sadly its hard to get the Neo uBlox 6M in an SMD format, but I stumbled onto the Quectel L80 chip, which is easy to aquire and suitably small.
+Sadly its hard to get the Neo uBlox 6M in an SMD format, but I stumbled onto the Quectel L80 chip, which is easy to aquire and even smaller than the uBlox.
 The AR150 has different GPIO pins to the original GL.inet router I had in my previous project (which is still actually running at home and still out-performing most other GPS/PPS's i've built).